isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

     <div>
 			<p>You will require a valid Singpass account and smartphone to login and claim your vouchers.
 Singpass is needed to verify your identity and prevent fraudulent claims on behalf of your household.</p>
 <p>
-Please refer to the step-by-step infographics on how to claim your household’s $100 CDC vouchers on go.gov.sg/cdcv or the notification letter.
+Please refer to the step-by-step infographics on how to claim your household’s $100 CDC vouchers on <a href="https://go.gov.sg/cdcv" target="redeemsg"><strong>go.gov.sg/cdcv</strong></a> or the notification letter.
 			</p>
     </div>
   </li>